HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-average-blood-pressure-intro.md

 			</tr>
 			<tr>
 			  <td><a href="ValueSet-MeasSettingVS.html">Measurement Setting value set</a></td>
-			  <td>This value set is used to result the Mesurement Setting extension.</td>
+			  <td>This value set is used to result the Measurement Setting extension.</td>
 			</tr>
 		</tbody>
 	</table>